balancednetwork/balanced-contracts/README.md

 Oracles and price data for the synthetic assets are provided by [BAND](https://bandprotocol.com/).

+In development, a day can be configured by the U_SECONDS_DAY params in each of the SCORE's consts.
+Dividing this by 24 will make daily actions occur each 24h, to speed testing.

 The repository structure is:

 - `core_contracts` - This folder holds all of the core smart contracts deployed for use in Balanced.
 It contains: